oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 To access the protected endpoint, you need a valid JWT.
 Fortunately, there's [OIDC Debugger](https://oidcdebugger.com/), which is a simple webpage designed to help test OIDC applications.
 Before you can use it, however, you need to add the OIDC Debugger redirect URL to your Okta OIDC application.

-Open you Okta developer account.
+Open your Okta developer account.
 If you auto-created it using the Maven plugin, look at the `issuer` URL in the `application.yml` file and open the base URL in a browser (without the `/oauth2/default`).
 It will be something like: `https://dev-123456.okta.com`.

 Once you're in the Okta developer dashboard, from the top menu, go to **Applications**.
 You'll see the `demo` application that the Maven plugin created for you.